chasmit/Sudoku-CLI/README.md

 # Sudoku
 Messing around with Ruby.
-These are sudoku solvers that run on a command line interface, working on an input string of space-separated characters representing the puzzle, where a period represents a blank square
+These are sudoku solvers that run on a command line interface, working on an input string of space-separated characters representing the puzzle.
+Blank spaces in the puzzle are represented by a period.

 CLI Usage: ./sudoku.rb puzzle